XAML, language for building graphical user interfaces

 dedicated for graphical user interface.
 Actually the meaning changed over time, the code name of WPF, "Avalon", was once a part of the acronym.

-is a Microsoft product which seem to have got inspiration from Mozilla's XUL and it requires the .NET environment on Seven and WinRT on Windows 8.
+is a Microsoft product which seem to have got inspiration from Mozilla's XUL and the renderer requires the .NET environment on Seven and WinRT on Windows 8.

-Both on the legacy desktop GUI throught Silverlight, a plugin for the browser, and on Metro for immersive apps.
+Both on the legacy desktop GUI throught .NET, and on the Modern UI for immersive apps.

 It actually has the ability to describe a user interface much more easily than HTML, but it is limited to applications specific to Windows while HTML is a universal standard.

-See What future for XAML? for a detailed analysis.
+See What future for XAML? for a detailed analysis about the change of mind at Microsoft.

 XAML describes objects of the interface with their presentation

-It is easier to write apps with XAML than with XUL or any other markup language using CSS, but they will be then harder to modify.
+It is easier to write apps with XAML than with XUL or any other markup language using CSS, because presentation properties are attributs of the tags.
+But they will be then harder to modify or to use alternate look and feels.

-- The XML code is compiled to intermediate code.
+- The XAML code is compiled to intermediate code.

 - Tags and properties of XAML have a direct counterpart in the .NET library as embedded classes and attributes.